 NOTE: FOR ALL REHEARSALS IN THE CONCERT HALL, PLEASE STORE BACK PACKS AND INSTRUMENT CASES ON STAGE OR BACK STAGE ON THE SHELVING PROVIDED.
 FOR LARGE ENSEMBLES, WE WILL PROVIDE STUDENT MONITORS TO ENSURE SAFETY OF YOUR POSSESSIONS.
-Instrument cases and personal items have been damaging the wood on the concert hall seats-please help us preserve this beautiful space by changing to this new policy!
+Instrument cases and personal items have been damaging the wood on the concert hall seats-please help us preserve this beautiful space by following this policy!